kubescape/kubescape/docs/harbor.md

 This guide explains how to integrate Kubescape with [Harbor](https://goharbor.io), the open-source container registry.
 The integration uses the [harbor-scanner-kubescape](https://github.com/Onyx2406/harbor-scanner-kubescape) adapter, which implements the [Harbor Pluggable Scanner API v1.2](https://github.com/goharbor/pluggable-scanner-spec) and allows Harbor to use Kubescape as an alternative scanner to Trivy and Clair.

-> **Note:** The Harbor scanner adapter is currently pending acceptance by the Harbor project.
-Once accepted, it will be available as an official pluggable scanner in Harbor's scanner registry.
+> **⚠️ Community / Experimental Integration**
+>
+> The [harbor-scanner-kubescape](https://github.com/Onyx2406/harbor-scanner-kubescape) adapter is a community project that is pending donation to the `goharbor` organization.
+The Helm chart is currently published under a personal namespace (`onyx2406`), and no stable release has been tagged yet.
+This means the adapter pod may fail to start until the donation lands and an official image is published.
+>
+> This guide is provided for evaluation purposes only and is **not officially supported** by the Kubescape project.
+Once the adapter is accepted into `goharbor` and a tagged release is available, this guide will be updated with pinned versions.

 ## Prerequisites

-- A running Harbor instance (v2.0 or later)
+- A running Harbor instance (v2.4 or later)
 - A Kubernetes cluster with the Kubescape operator installed, including the `kubevuln` component
 - Helm 3
 - `kubectl` configured to access your cluster